What Is Gottman Therapy And How Does It Help Couples?

 Even more, the Gottman Method does not require that your relationship be in dire straits.
 Many couples do not consider couple's therapy until they are experiencing serious problems.
 The Gottman Method is based on improving the fundamental building blocks of any relationship.
 If you learn to care for aspects like openness and affection before they have degraded, you stand a better chance of avoiding difficult times altogether.

 The Gottman Method Can Lead You To New Happiness

-Stress resulting from relationship problems is one of the most unpleasant experiences for anyone.
+Stress resulting from relationship problems is one of life's most unpleasant experiences.
 It can damage our interactions at work, with friends, and make our own minds unhappy places.
 In situations like this, it can feel impossible to change the story, and it can make you question where all the good times went.